 2. Garmin Fenix 6X Pro

-The Garmin Fenix 5X Plus is quite bulky and heavy due to the amount of hardware it contains.
+This Garmin Watch is quite bulky and heavy due to the amount of hardware it contains.
 However, this does mean it can give you great insights into your running.
 Also, the sturdy design makes it durable in all weathers.

 In addition to the basic features, it offers: